gordicaleksa/pytorch-neural-style-transfer/README.md

 ## Setup

-1. Run 'conda env create' from project directory.
+1. Run `conda env create` from project directory.
-2. activate pytorch-nst
+2. Run `activate pytorch-nst`

 That's it!
-It should work out-of-the-box.
+It should work out-of-the-box executing environment.yml file which deals with dependencies.

 -----

-PyTorch package will pull some version of CUDA with it but it is highly recommended that you install system wide CUDA beforehand, mostly because of GPU drivers.
+PyTorch package will pull some version of CUDA with it but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
 I also recommend using Miniconda installer as a way to get conda on your system.

 Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda (Python 3.7) and CUDA/cuDNN.
-(I recommend CUDA 10.1 as it is compatible with PyTorch 1.4 and newest cuDNN that goes with CUDA 10.1)
+(I recommend CUDA 10.1 as it is compatible with PyTorch 1.4, which is used in this repo, and newest cuDNN that goes with CUDA 10.1)

 ## Usage